 Child & Infant CPR Class for Parents & Caregivers in San Jose

-A hands-on preparedness workshop for expectant parents, new parents, grandparents, and caregivers inside San Jose's prenatal and family wellness hub — Adrouny Village Wellness.
+A hands-on preparedness workshop for expectant parents, new parents, grandparents, & caregivers inside San Jose's prenatal and family wellness hub — Adrouny Village Wellness.

 This is a non-certification preparedness class.
 It is not affiliated with the American Red Cross or American Heart Association.